Tours of the Schmidts’ home – virtually and as a book

 Published by the Federal Chancellor Helmut Schmidt Foundation in association with Edel Books, September 2020

 It is no secret that the Schmidts were art enthusiasts.
-That they lived surrounded by works by such leading figures as Marc Chagall, Otto Dix, Karl Schmidt-Rottluff, Pablo Picasso, Emil Nolde, Käthe Kollwitz and Paula Modersohn-Becker frequently comes as a surprise, however.
-The Helmut und Loki Schmidt-Stiftung issued a book, also entitled “Kanzlers Kunst”, coordinated by the art historian Dr Friederike Weimar.
+The fact they lived surrounded by works by such leading figures as Marc Chagall, Otto Dix, Karl Schmidt-Rottluff, Pablo Picasso, Emil Nolde, Käthe Kollwitz and Paula Modersohn-Becker frequently comes as a surprise, however.
+The Helmut und Loki Schmidt-Stiftung issued a book, also entitled “Kanzlers Kunst”, edited by the art historian Dr Friederike Weimar.
 In addition to reproductions of the artworks, it includes a series of essays illustrating the Schmidts’ relationship to art.

-The book “Kanzlers Kunst” was published by Dölling und Galitz Verlag.
-It has 216 pages.
+The 216-page book “Kanzlers Kunst” is published by Dölling und Galitz Verlag.

 “Kanzlers Kunst.
 Die private Sammlung von Helmut und Loki Schmidt”